ydreiz/lesson-c-todo/README.md

 ## FEATURES

-- [x] Add tasks with a title, completion status, and unique ID
+- [x] Add todo with a title, completion status, and unique ID
-- [x] Toggle task status (done/not done)
+- [x] Toggle todo status (done/not done)
-- [x] Delete tasks by ID
+- [x] Delete todos by ID
-- [x] Save task list to `todos.txt` and load on startup
+- [x] Save todo list to `todos.txt` and load on startup
 - [x] Simple text menu interface
-- [ ] No support for subtasks, categories, or deadlines — intentionally omitted for focus on the basics
+- [ ] No support for subtodo, categories, or deadlines — intentionally omitted for focus on the basics

 ---